Scriptor/pharen/bundled.markdown

 Takes a list and calls a function on each element.
 If the function returns true, the element is added to the returned list.

 ### phake ### {#phake}
 Phake is Pharen's ad-hoc build system.
-It is not very featureful, but has enough to automate some basic tasks, all using Pharen as the scripting language.
+It is not very featureful yet, but has enough to automate some basic tasks, all using Pharen as the scripting language.
 Create a file called `phakefile` in the project directory and create some tasks using the `task` macro.
 Then, from inside the project directory, run `phake your-task`, replacing `your-task` with whichever one you want to run.
 Here is a simple example:

 {% highlight clojure %}
 (task "example" "An example task."
-      (print "This is part of the task's body.
-Everything in the body is run when the task is run."))
+      (print "This is part of the task's body, it is run when the task is run."))

 (task "compile" "Compile a file."
       (compile-file (project-path "/myfile.phn")))